Shellie-Anne Levy, Ph.D.

 About Shellie-Anne Levy

-Dr. Shellie-Anne Levy is a clinical neuropsychologist in the Department of Clinical and Health Psychology in the UF College of Public Health and Health Professions.
+Dr. Shellie-Anne Levy is an assistant professor and practicing clinical neuropsychologist in the Department of Clinical and Health Psychology in the UF College of Public Health and Health Professions.
 She completed her internship and postdoctoral fellowship in clinical neuropsychology at UF.
 She received her doctorate in clinical psychology at Howard University and her bachelor’s degree in psychology from Emory University.

 Accomplishments